RyanQin24/Breadboard-CPU/README.md

 **_6) Programming_**
 I have written a test program to test out the CPU.

-The program is written below with instruction encoded according to my ISA in part 1).

 ```asm
 # comments include (Instruction data [7:0])
 # this ISA is defined for my specific CPU.
 It is not a common ISA like ARM64 or RISC-V.